rahul-gharat/dronahq-docs/docs/reference-connectors/postgresql.md

 ## Adding Database Queries
-After configuring the connector, access it in Custom Database connectors.
+After configuring the connector, access it in your Connector Library.
 To add queries, click `Add query` once the connection is ready.
 Create simple or complex queries, view tables and fields.
 Input Query name, run the query, and see results in Response.

 <figure>